Student travel considerations, risks and responsibilities

 - If travelling to Australia: Access to publicly funded medical care in Australia is limited for New Zealand citizens, and is not a sufficient alternative to comprehensive travel and medical insurance.
 New Zealand residents are responsible for purchasing the Overseas Student Health Cover (OSHC) insurance policy required by the Australian host university and ensuring compliance with the OSHC requirements for your study visa, if applicable.

 - Costs associated with government imposed COVID border or travel restrictions are not insurable.
 Additionally, the fear of traveling is not covered by the University’s travel insurance policy.

-- Self-funded University student travellers must be prepared to personally cover any uninsurable or other unrecoverable fees, travel costs, or other personal expenditures incurred as a result of Covid-19, University student activity or programme cancellations, disruptions to travel, or changes in Managed Isolation and Quarantine (MIQ) requirements.
+- University student travellers must be prepared to personally cover any uninsurable or other unrecoverable fees, travel costs, or other personal expenditures incurred as a result of Covid-19, University student activity or programme cancellations, disruptions to travel, or changes in Managed Isolation and Quarantine (MIQ) requirement

 Covid-19 Insurance Cover

 Provided that a traveller meets the eligibility for coverage the University Student Travel Insurance Terms and Conditions and the traveller does not commence their journey against the New Zealand Government's advice (‘Do not travel’ or ‘Avoid non-essential travel’) or against local government advice at the overseas destination: